 The SCONUL Access scheme gives students and staff from member universities the opportunity to get access to other member university libraries.
 So if you are going to be based near another university in the UK and Ireland you may be able to access their library via the SCONUL Access scheme.

-For any queries on this please contact IS.Helpline@ed.ac.uk or speak to a member of staff at a library helpdesk.
+For any queries on this please contact EdHelp or speak to a member of staff at a Library EdHelp desk.

 5) Graduating from the University this summer?

-Graduates of the University of Edinburgh can join the Library as an alumni.
-You can either join as a reference only user (membership lasts for 3 years) or as an external borrower (membership lasts for 1 year).
+Graduates of the University of Edinburgh can join the Library as an external borrower for free, membership lasts for 3 years.

-For more information on how to register, the documents/ID you must provide to do so and what your membership gives you access to see Joining the Library: Graduates of University of Edinburgh.
+For more information on what you need to do to register see Joining the Library: Graduates of the University of Edinburgh.